LLNL/lbann/docs/lbann.rst

   The model also owns the max_mini_batch_size that is supported by the model.
 This is due to the fact that it changes the size and shape of weight matrices.
-Additionally, the model owns if background I/O is allowed.
+Additionally, the model owns a field that controls if background I/O is allowed for this model and associated data reader.